How to Fix Peaking or Buckling Hardwood Floors

 Peaking describes more dramatic grooves in the hardwood.
 The grooves rise higher, and the peaked areas involve more than one floorboard.
 Water damage is usually the reason for buckled floors, but mistakes during installation are frequently the cause behind peaks.
 Wood floors need to breathe.
 The humidity levels in your home naturally change with season, temperature, and weather.
 The correct way to install hardwood is to leave small gaps between the floorboards and around the room where the wood meets the wall.
 The gaps give the boards room to expand when it’s humid and to contract when it’s dry.

 Without room to expand, the swelling floorboards heave upward, creating walking hazards and unsightly hills.
 The boards may splinter as well, particularly around the walls.
 Any restrictions that inhibit floating floors from actually floating pose the same problem.
 It’s impossible to overemphasize how important it is to leave wood floors the space they need to contract and to expand.

 Uncover the Cause of Peaking and Buckling in Your Floor

-Before attempting to fix your floors, it’s necessary to discover what’s causing your problem.
+Before attempting to fix your much admired maple hardwood floor, it’s necessary to discover what’s causing your problem.
 You know the main culprits, so sniffing out the cause won’t take long.
 Moisture or water damage is the most likely issue, especially regarding quick changes.
 It doesn’t take much water exposure to buckle unprotected boards.
 At that point, your biggest problem involves figuring out what’s behind your moisture problem.